CristianMascia/AISE_Ch5/Kubeflow/README_kubeflow.md

 # Kubeflow Example

 This example demonstrates how to install, configure, and use Kubeflow.
-Specifically, we'll create a basic pipeline to train a k-nearest neighbors classifier on the Iris dataset.
+Specifically, we'll create a basic pipeline to train a k-nearest neighbours classifier on the Iris dataset.

 Since Kubeflow is built on Kubernetes, you'll need to have a local Kubernetes distribution running before you begin.